import numpy as np

 else:

-if _epsilon_subset(intersection, target, eps) and _epsilon_subset(target, union, eps):
+if _epsilon_subset(intersection, target, eps) and _epsilon_subset(target, union, eps, cardA_target):

 depths[tdx] += 1